gaserSami/object-image-editor/README.md

    - Provides visual flexibility during editing
    - Enables precise positioning for comparisons
    - Supports interactive adjustments without affecting final output

+4. **Mask Creation Trick**:
+   - Create a black mask with the same size as the image by creating a mask with 0 path

+5. **Canvas Export**:
+   - Export the canvas state from the File menu through "Export" canvas
+   - This will export the drawing and overlapping layers, useful for editing a mask
+   - Draw on the mask and then export the canvas

+6. **Drawing on Masks**:
+   - Use "0" and "1" keys for drawing on a mask or image
+   - Save the drawing by exporting the canvas
+   - Brush size is adjustable under the object selection tool

 ---